ds199895/DualTHOR/README.md

 # DualTHOR
 We have built a lightweight simulation environment based on [AI2-THOR](https://ai2thor.allenai.org/) that runs on the web for training and evaluation of embodied agents and multimodal models.
 In addition to AI2-THOR, we have added the following features:
+- Dual-arm task setup: support more diverse dual-arm tasks including dual-arm essential tasks, dual-arm optional tasks and single-arm tasks.
-- Dual-arm action execution: Now supports parallel, asynchronous task execution with both arms.
+- Dual-arm action execution: Now support parallel task execution with both arms.
-- Task rollback: Supports rolling back to any time step during task execution, improving data synthesis efficiency.
+- Task replay mechanism: Support rolling back to any time step during task execution, improving data synthesis efficiency.
-- Action probability system: This version adds a probability system that can customize success rates for individual actions according to config.json.
+- Contingency system: This version adds a probability system that can customize success rates for individual actions according to config.json.
 - More realistic action execution: Added IK library to implement actions, replacing direct attachment transfer, allowing for more detailed simulation of action execution time.
-- More realistic state changes: Added more detailed tuning for states such as water filling and cooking.
+- More realistic state transitions: Added more detailed tuning for states such as water filling and cooking.

 ## Installation